-The Freescale MPC55xxVLE can perform floating-point data manipulation in either software or hardware.
-Software floating-point handling in RTA-OSEK is designed to work with fully re-entrant software floating-point libraries supplied by Wind River Systems.
-Floating-point data can then be used in RTA-OSEK tasks and ISRs without the need to save and restore any additional context.
+The Freescale MPC55xx can perform floating-point data manipulation in either software or hardware.
+Software floating-point handling in RTA-OSEK is designed to work with fully re-entrant software floating-point libraries supplied by Wind River Systems, Inc. Floatingpoint data can then be used in RTA-OSEK tasks and ISRs without the need to save and restore any additional context.
 To support hardware floating-point, "wrappers" are supplied to save and restore the additional context.
-To enable this functionality, configure the relevant tasks and Category 2 ISRs as floating-point using the RTA-OSEK GUI.
+To enable this functionality in this case, configure the relevant tasks and Category 2 ISRs as floating-point using the RTA-OSEK Planner and Builder tools.